 The Little Shophouse is located in the heart of Arab Street and virtually next to Sultan Mosque!
 This quaint shop is also along a nice paved area where you can stroll along and get a nice feel of the neighbourhood.
 Say hello to the friendly Robert Sng and his sister Irene, who run one-on-one beading workshops.

 Rumah Bebe is located in the heart of Katong in a picturesque shophouse.
 Nyonya Bebe Seet's workshops include shoes, bookmarks, beading on velvet (wow!) and even relief beading (amazing!).
 She also runs private in-house tours where you can learn more about Peranakan culture.

-Rumah Kim Choo is where you can find fashion designer Raymond Choo.
-He's a lovely fellow and teaches beading at his beautiful shophouse gallery on East Coast Road.
-He also had a range of Kueh sweets, Kebaya and various other Peranakan related gifts for sale.
+Rumah Kim Choo is where you can find fashion designer Raymond Choo, who teaches beading at his beautiful shophouse gallery on East Coast Road.
+He also has a range of Kueh sweets, Kebaya and various other Peranakan related gifts for sale.
 Kim Choo also offers in-house tours, Kueh sweet sampling and other activities.

 Other beading workshops

 PBS Atelier is run by Hiroko Tanaka and she caters to the many dedicated Japanese ladies into Peranakan beading.
 I'm pleased to know that a love of Peranakan culture is being shared by Japanese enthusiasts! シンガポールで日本語のビーズワークショップ何って。いいですね！